nelsonljs/gic_assignment_de/README.md

 ### Solution 3

 Price reconciliation report is generated as a data mart (`mart_price_reconciliation`) in the OLAP Database.
 A sample of the report is provided in the csv file:
-`price_reconciliation_report.csv`
+`price_reconciliation_report.csv`.

+You may refer to the following file for a [sql_query](dbt_gic_assignment\models\marts\mart_price_reconciliation.sql).

 Scalability is not an immediate concern due to the nature of the report being generated as a database table.
 Query optimization can be performed as necessary when the reporting marts get too large.
+The solution is scalable to `N` tables as long as the ingestion format is defined semi-structurally.

 ---